asadciit015/etoro_trade_crawler/ReadME.md

 #Task 3:
 	The script identifies a bought stock in task 2, monitors it until it is closed.
 Then it opens a selling position on that same stock.

-#Last milestone:
-	After rigorous successful testing, the bot shall be uploaded to amazon ec2.
-And it will be tested on the platform.
-After successful tests

 #Notes:
     1. The bot should be able to login without failure.
 (Sometimes the persistent cookie of etoro fails and it logs out the user or reject a login) if the login is rejected, the bot should immediately notify the end user of the problem.